rawatsudhir1/AzureSynapseDWH/README.md

 ![AJmetere_Latency](/images/AJmeter.jpg)

-I will add more soon in future but for now thanks for reading till here :smiley:

-Finally
+Find below some more resources to know more  about Azure Synapse Analytics

 [here](https://docs.microsoft.com/en-us/learn/paths/implement-sql-data-warehouse/) is the learning path to learn more about Azure Synapse Analytics.

 [here](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-how-to-manage-and-monitor-workload-importance) to manage and monitor workload performance.

 [here](https://docs.microsoft.com/en-us/azure/synapse-analytics/overview-cheat-sheet) for cheat sheet.

+I will add more soon in future but for now thanks for reading till here :smiley:

 **Eat Healthy, Stay Fit and Keep Learning**